sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Register the dynamic runtime asset

-The [Sensu Sumo Logic Handler][8] dynamic runtime asset includes the scripts you will need to send events to PagerDuty.
+The [Sensu Sumo Logic Handler][8] dynamic runtime asset includes the scripts you will need to send observability event data to Sumo Logic.

 To add the Sumo Logic handler asset, run: